-- trading system of a marketplace at a time designated by the marketplace; - (b) an opening order where each marketplace may establish its own formula for the determination of opening prices; - (c) a closing order where execution occurs at the closing price on a particular marketplace, but at the time of order entry, the price is not known; - a volume-weighted average price order where the price of a trade is determined by a formula that measures average price on one or more marketplaces; and - (e) a basis order where the price is based on prices achieved in one or more derivative transactions on a marketplace.
-To qualify as a basis order, this order must be approved by a regulation services provider or an exchange or quotation and trade reporting system that oversees the conduct of its members or users respectively. - 1.1.5 Definition of directed-action order (1) An order marked as a directed-action order informs the receiving marketplace that the marketplace can act immediately to carry out the action specified by either the marketplace or marketplace participant who has sent the order and that the order protection obligation is being met by the sender.
+- (a) a call market order where the price of a trade is calculated by the trading system of a marketplace at a time designated by the marketplace; - (b) an opening order where each marketplace may establish its own formula for the determination of opening prices; - a closing order where execution occurs at the closing price on a particular marketplace, but at the time of order entry, the price is not known; - a volume-weighted average price order where the price of a trade is determined by a formula that measures average price on one or more marketplaces; and - (e) a basis order where the price is based on prices achieved in one or more derivative transactions on a marketplace.
+To qualify as a basis order, this order must be approved by a regulation services provider or an exchange or quotation and trade reporting system that oversees the conduct of its members or users respectively.

+1.1.5 Definition of directed-action order

+- (1) An order marked as a directed-action order informs the receiving marketplace that the marketplace can act immediately to carry out the action specified by either the marketplace or marketplace participant who has sent the order and that the order protection obligation is being met by the sender.
 Such an order may be marked "DAO" by a marketplace or a marketplace participant.
-Senders can specify actions by adding markers that instruct a marketplace to: - (a) execute the order and cancel the remainder using an immediate-or-cancel marker, - (b) execute the order and book the remainder, - (c) book the order as a passive order awaiting execution, and - (d) avoid interaction with hidden liquidity using a bypass marker, as defined in IIROC's Universal Market Integrity Rules.
+Senders can specify actions by adding markers that instruct a marketplace to: - (a) execute the order and cancel the remainder using an immediateor-cancel marker, - (b) execute the order and book the remainder, - (c) book the order as a passive order awaiting execution, and - (d) avoid interaction with hidden liquidity using a bypass marker, as defined in IIROC's Universal Market Integrity Rules.